Mapic-Team/WebApp/README.md

 ## Innovative Idea

-Our Application is inspired by the Apple Map function that allows users to see pictures by their location.
-The core functionality of our app, however, lies in that people can socialize on this web app through browsing and interacting with each other’s photos.
-In addition to allowing people to see and comment on pictures, we also provide auxiliary filters to help people find pictures under the tags they’re interested in.
+Our website is inspired by the Apple Map's function allowing users to see pictures by location.
+It is a photo-sharing platform that allows users to upload and geotag their travel photos on a map.
+Users can upload their photos and tag them with a location, which is displayed on an interactive map that other users can explore.
+The platform also includes social features such as commenting, liking, and following other users.
+The website allows users to socialize with each other, share their travel experiences, and build their own photo portfolios.
+Existing social media platforms like Facebook and Instagram allow users to share their travel photos and experiences, but they lack the ability to organize and present those photos in a map-based format.
+In this case, our website’s map-centric approach provides a unique way for users to explore and discover new locations through the lens of others.
+Overall, it offers a unique and immersive way for users to explore the world around them through photos and stories and to connect with other users who share their interests and experiences.

 ## Data